Envestnet (ENV) Q1 2017 Results - Earnings Call Transcript

 Peter H. D'Arrigo - Envestnet, Inc.

 Yeah, I think, again we can start digging into it.
 It's on a quarter-to-quarter basis, but it's kind of a hard thing to track.
-Over longer periods of time, there are numerous changes in the revenue profile in the mix and it can depend on conversions, can depend on acquisitions.
+Over longer periods of time, there are numerous changes in the revenue profile and the mix and it can depend on conversions, can depend on acquisitions.
 As I look back over eight quarters or so, we can get into more detail on it, but while I believe that effect, Jud has described is happening, it's hard to see it in the numbers that we put out.

 David Grossman - Stifel, Nicolaus & Co., Inc.

 Okay.
 All right, guys.
-Thanks for very much.
+Thanks very much.

 Operator